 After all, whether our scientific predictions are successful seems to depend (at least in part) on our doing math and logic.
 So if we learn something hitherto unknown about math or logic, then we might thereby be able to produce more or better successful scientific predictions.
 So math and logic seem to matter even if they aren’t testable.

 Now, what’s the difference between leprechauns and math?
 In short, the difference might be usefulness.
-Optimal science seems can dispense with leprechauns.
+Optimal science can dispense with leprechauns.
 Optimal science cannot, however, dispense with math and logic.
 This doesn’t mean that leprechauns are useless.
-Perhaps they are only useless to science.
+Perhaps leprechauns are useless only to science.